-Use: То:

 F6 Display the Page properties dialog box for the current page.

 UP ARROW,

 DOWN ARROW Scroll the page up or down in the Page area.

 (in the Page area)

 MOUSE WHEEL Scroll the page up or down in the Page area.

+SHIFT+MOUSE

-SHIFT+MOUSE Scroll the page left or right in the Page area.
+WHEEL Scroll the page left or right in the Page area.

-WHEEL

 CTRL+F10 Switch to the Work tool.

 CTRL+F11 Switch to the Hand tool.

 CTRL+F12 Switch to the Zoom tool.

-CTRL+SPACEBAF (in the Page area) move the name.
-When you release the snacebar, you return to the Work tool.
-Note that you can only move
+Switch to the next tool in the sequence for the duration of the press on the spacebar.
+For example, if the current tool is the Work tool, CTRL+SPACEBAR switches to the Hand tool.
+You could then use the Hand tool to move the page.
+When you release the spacebar, you return to the Work tool.
+Note that you can only move to the next tool in the sequence; you cannot cycle through the sequence by pressing CTRL+SPACEBAR repeatedly.

+CTRL+SPACEBAR (in the Page area)